ashleykelham/azurefreeapp/README.md

 You can then navigate to localhost:4200 in your browser

 ### How to deploy
+In the enviroment.prod.ts file replace *ADD_ME* with the URL for your function app you have set up in the Medium article.
+This should include the full domain and trailing forward slash e.g. https://*yourapp*.azurewebsites.net/

 Run the following command in the *./my-app* directory to build the distributable